OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Swapping

-- Swap space for the OS to move pages back and forth.
+- Swap space for the OS to move pages back and forth
-- Describe the page fault work and why hardware does not handle page faults as the OS does.
+- Describe the page fault work and why hardware does not handle page faults as the OS does
-- Perform replacements and using high watermark and low watermark.
+- Perform replacements and using high watermark and low watermark

 ## Concurrency